tournament-js/tournament/doc/implementors.md

 The simplest way to learn is to look at the simplest full implementation: [masters](https://github.com/clux/masters) - a sort of musical chairs style tournament, but this doc will explain all the details of implementing your own.

 ## Matches
-You must create your own matches, but they MUST have the following format:
+You can create your own matches, but they MUST have the following format:

 ```js
 {